github/codeql/docs/language/ql-handbook/modules.rst

 The ``<module_expression>`` itself can be a module name, a selection, or a qualified reference.
 For more information, see ":ref:`name-resolution`."

-For information about how import statements are looked up, see "`Module resolution <https://help.semmle.com/QL/ql-spec/language.html#module-resolution>`__" in the QL language specification.
+For information about how import statements are looked up, see "`Module resolution <ql-language-specification#module-resolution>`__" in the QL language specification.